True Love vs. False Love

 Armed with both, much good can happen in your life.

 Each of us brings a ton of ideas, baggage, and dreams to a relationship.
-And, while we kiss, hug, talk, have sex, and even argue, we're often in love with the idea of love itself.
-It's both hormonal and its our imagination.
+We're often in love with the idea of love itself.

 And that's not bad.

-The magic of love is a mix of fantasy, longing, a feeling of coming home and Oxytocin.
-We're like young children again, eveloped in a cloud of wonder.
+The magic of love is a mix of fantasy, longing, and a feeling of coming home.
+We're like young children again, enveloped in a cloud of wonder.
 Lovers play, giggle, fight, and make up.
 But, it feels so right.

 Failing out of love with love and into love with a real person has many permutations.